 I’ve seen some people walk up in Converse trainers, jeans and a jumper with nothing more than a bottle of water in their back pocket.
 I’ve seen other people hike up in the fanciest walking boots with enormous backpacks filled with all the latest survival gear and hi-tech clothing!

-The season you’re hiking will make a big difference to what you wear to climb Snowdon – but I do not recommend hiking up in the depths of winter.
-There may be snow and ice near the top and this is when you need the specialist equipment which is a whole different ball game!
+The season you’re hiking will make a big difference to what you wear to climb Snowdon.
+My husband loves climbing up Snowdon when it snows – but this is not something I’m talking about today.
+If you plan to climb up Snowdon in the snow then you’re going to need specialist equipment, ice picks, crampons, specialist boots, plenty of layers and the skills and expertise to get you to the top.
+Throughout the winter there may be snow and ice near the top and this is when you need the specialist equipment which is a whole different ball game!

 Today I’m not talking about specialist equipment of climbing Snowdon when it’s snowing.